No Tags Found!

 From India, Hyderabad

-However, if your proprietor has asked you to sign the bond for 3 years for a sum of 3 lakh, the amount is too less.
-He sseems to have not been able to count all these costs properly.
+If your proprietor has asked you to sign a bond for 3 years for a sum of 3 lakh, the amount seems too low.
+It appears that the costs have not been calculated properly.

-If something is holding you back, why not refuse to sign a bond?
-Ask your boss to send someone else in your place.
+If something is holding you back, why not refuse to sign the bond?
+You could ask your boss to send someone else in your place.

 From India, Delhi